 The By-laws of the Fund shall provide for a power of delegation by the Administrators together with protection for and indemnification of the Administrators by the Diocese.

-ADVISORY FUNCTIONS & CONSULTATION (Repealed 115th Session)

 APPROVAL FOR FUNDING

 General Approvals

 The Administrators may approve any application which falls within the mandate of the Fund.
 Where the Administrators wish to approve an application which will cause to be expended an amount greater than or equal to the lesser of: